mercadoalex/earthworm/README.md

 # Earthworm Project

 ## Overview
 The Earthworm project is designed to monitor the heartbeat signals of Kubernetes clusters using eBPF (Extended Berkeley Packet Filter) technology.
 The project visualizes this heartbeat data in a web-based interface, resembling a cardiogram, allowing users to monitor the health of their Kubernetes environments effectively.
-The name "Earthworm" symbolizes the project's ability to manage multiple "hearts" (Kubernetes clusters) simultaneously.
+The name "Earthworm" symbolizes the project's ability to manage multiple "hearts" (Kubernetes nodes ) simultaneously.

+## Kubernetes and Kernel version
+This project is designed to support Kubernetes v1.20 and later, as these versions provide stable APIs and features required for heartbeat monitoring and eBPF integration.
+For optimal results, use a recent Kubernetes release and ensure your nodes run a Linux kernel version 5.4 or newer (for optimal eBPF support).

 ## Project Structure
 The project is organized into several directories, each serving a specific purpose: